curv3d/curv/ideas/Module.md

       bitfield containing a stack depth and slot index.
 Or an Atom.
     * As a special case, the nonlocal array for a module will use the same slot array as the field values.
-  * Simplified Design: All let/module function definitions are analyzed as RFunctions.
+  * Simplified Design: All let/module function definitions are analysed as RFunctions.
 Nonlocal slot indexes are assigned during analysis, no need for a new compiler pass.
 If a let has function definitions, then an extra slot is added for the function nonlocals list.
 The slot contains a thunk for